Graphics Cards Selling for Near MSRP: The Best GPU Deals

 As you might suspect, cards that had higher launch MSRPs are more readily available at MSRP, while those GPUs that had seemingly "too good to be true" prices are still marked up a bit.
 But paying slightly higher prices for a third-party factory overclocked card isn't exactly unusual, as those have usually been marked up about 10–20% over the base models.

-We will provide a rundown of all the latest generation graphics cards, with thoughts on the current price and performance on tap.
-We'll use performance data from our GPU benchmarks to discuss the overall value as well, and we'll list both online retail prices as well as the average eBay price over the past week.
-The previous-gen GPUs (i.e., Nvidia Turing and AMD RDNA) might be worth considering to see if there are any decent offerings there, though that will mostly be via purchasing on eBay/used.
+We'll provide a rundown of all the latest generation graphics cards, with thoughts on the current price and performance on tap.
+Our GPU benchmarks provide the performance data for our discussion of overall value, and we'll list both online retail prices as well as the average eBay price over the past week — both of which are prone to fluctuation, so while the prices at the time of writing were correct, things will inevitably change.
+The previous-gen GPUs (i.e., Nvidia Turing and AMD RDNA) may also be worth considering if there are any decent deals, though that will mostly be via purchasing on eBay/used.

-If you're looking for the best bang for the buck, we've got a table at the bottom ranking the various GPUs by FPS per dollar spent.
+If you're looking for the best bang for the buck, we've ranked the various GPUs by FPS per dollar spent.
 There are even a couple of AMD cards, the RX 6600 XT and RX 6600, where you can find some models on sale for less than AMD's MSRP, and a few other cards are basically being sold with prices starting at MSRP.
 It's a big change from just a few months ago.

 With cryptocurrency mining profitability on a steady decline and 'The Merge' still supposedly coming to Ethereum, we don't expect miners to support falling prices — unless something drastic happens.
 The following represents a snapshot in time, as of April 26, 2022, and prices are likely to drop even further unless something changes, like reduced supply due to China's current Covid lockdown.